-Matriculated students maintain their status for ten calendar years from the first semester of course registration at the college.
-A student must successfully complete a minimum of three credit hours each academic semester or an application for re-admission must be filed with the admission office.
+Matriculated students maintain their status for ten calendar years from the first semester of course registration at the College.
+A student must successfully complete a minimum of three credit hours each academic semester or an application for re-admission must be filed with the Admissions Office.

-To maintain matriculation status under a given program, a student must request a leave of absence from the dean of students for any semester during which he or she is not enrolled in any courses.
+To maintain matriculation status under a given program, a student must request a leave of absence from the Dean of Students for any semester during which he or she is not enrolled in any courses.